-In September, 2006, the FASB issued SFAS No. 157 ("SFAS No. 157"), Fair Value Measurement that establishes a framework for measuring fair value in accounting principles generally accepted in the United States of America (GAAP), and expands disclosures about fair value measurements.
-Additionally, the pronouncement provides guidance on definition, measurement, methodology and use of assumptions and inputs in determining fair value.
+In September, 2006, the Financial Accounting Standard Board ("FASB") issued SFAS No. 157 ("SFAS No. 157"), Fair Value Measurement that establishes a framework for measuring fair value in accounting principles generally accepted in the United States of America ("GAAP"), and expands disclosures about fair value measurements.
+Additionally, the pronouncement provides guidance on the definition, measurement, methodology and use of assumptions and inputs in determining fair value.
 The pronouncement is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
 The Company is currently evaluating the impact of the adoption of SFAS No. 157 on its financial statements.